 Elizabeth Slattery is a legal fellow in the Heritage Foundation’s Edwin Meese III Center for Legal and Judicial Studies.
 She researches a variety of issues such as the rule of law, the First Amendment, civil rights and equal protection, and the scope of constitutional provisions including the Commerce Clause and Recess Appointments Clause.

-Slattery also studies and writes about the Supreme Court, judicial confirmations, the proper role of the courts and methods of judicial interpretation.
-She coordinates the Meese Center’s moot court program, which prepares litigators for oral argument in important cases pending before the Supreme Court.
+Slattery also studies and writes about cases before the Supreme Court, judicial nominations, and the proper role of the courts.
+She manages the Meese Center’s appellate advocacy programs, including moot court sessions to prepare litigators for oral argument in important cases pending before the Supreme Court.

-Born Elizabeth Garvey in Omaha, Neb, she grew up in Louisville, Ky.
+Born Elizabeth Garvey in Omaha, Nebraska, she grew up in Louisville, Kentucky.
 She is a graduate of the George Mason University School of Law and holds a bachelor’s degree in history from Xavier University.
-She and her husband, Brian, reside in Arlington, Va.
+She and her husband, Brian, reside in Arlington, Virginia.

 All Publications by Elizabeth Slattery